ministryofjustice/security-guidance/intranet/ost/ithc.md

-The testing output reports any vulnerabilities identified, and provides the opportunity to mitigate the findings before the services are made available for wider consumption ('go liveive').
+The testing output reports any vulnerabilities identified, and provides the opportunity to mitigate the findings before the services are made available for wider consumption ('go live').

 Once services are Live,
 it is recommended that ITHC's are performed at least annually